tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/README.md

 5. On the information tab on the right hand side you will see details about the call stack and currently scoped variables to help you pinpoint the state of your program
 6. Use the “Step over / into / out of” buttons to execute your JS line by line and keep an eye on the stack and scope to catch anything unexpected

-### 5.1 Task
+### 5.1 Debugger

 Lets get familiar with the debugger:

-1. Click on the Sources tab and open the notes.js file
+1. Click on the Sources tab and open the any js file
-2. Click in the margin to add a breakpoint to the first line of the addItem() function.
+2. Click in the margin to add a breakpoint.
-3. Refresh the browser, type in a new item and click the button.
-The execution will pause at the breakpoint without running line 5.
+3. Refresh the browser, execution will pause at the breakpoint.
 4. Click on the Step into next function call button (down arrow with dot).
-This will run line 5 and move execution to line 6.
+This will run the line and move execution to next line.
 Click this button to execute the code line by line.
 5. Observe the variables changing in the right-hand panel.

-### TODO 5 Test Your Understanding
+### TODO 3 Test Your Understanding

-Use the debugger to help fix a problem with our program:
+Use the debugger to help fix a problem with your program:

-It is currently possible to add duplicate items.
-Instead of adding duplicated the quantity should increase by one.

-1. In this exercise, you will revisit your work from exercise 2 (the note taking app).
-You will need to copy in your fixed code from "ex2.js" (or "ex2-fixed.js") into the "ex3.js" file, as your starting point.

-2. Using what you learned about `prototype` to construct an object instance, modify your previous code to not use module/encapsulation pattern, but instead create a `this` based object.
-Your public API should stay the same from exercise 2 (although everything will be public now).
-The main difference will be that you have a constructor function called "NotesManager" (or whatever), and then you will need to create an instance of that object, and can call it something useful, like "myNotes".

-3. Pay particular attention to your event handlers and what we learned about how `this` gets reassigned.
-What have we learned about how to fix that?

-4. Because a `this` based object does not have "private" (encapsulated) data, your data will be publicly available on the instance, as well as all your helper methods.
-How does this change the maintainability and robustness of your code and implementation?

-5. What benefits do you see to structuring your code this (`prototype`-based) way?
-What are the tradeoffs?
+- Modify the `showWin` function to remove the form and any error message, and show a message telling the player they win.
+- Modify the `showError` function to show a message telling the player their guess is incorrect.
+- Modify the `showLoss` function to remove the form and show a message telling the player they lose.